Safety Laws in IdahoPage Overview

 - When an attendant is holding the child in order to nurse or tend to the child.

-If you're in the market for one, you can shop online for a child car seat any time of day.
+You're able to shop online for a child car seat any time of day.
 When ordering, make sure the car seat matches your child's weight, height and age.

 To date, Idaho does not ban talking on a cell phone while driving.
 However, texting while operating a vehicle is banned for all drivers, regardless of age or vehicle type.